Beyond the Manosphere: Healing the Fracture between the Masculine and the Feminine

 The word toxic implies something inherently poisonous—something to be rejected.
 But distorted suggests something natural that has lost balance—and therefore can be restored.
 And that distinction matters.
 Because it moves us out of blame, and into responsibility.

-The focus can then move to reconnecting the Masculine with the Feminine, and vice versa.
-This can be done by integrating polarity tensions in everyday life that are fragmented, irrespective of ones gender.
+This can be done by integrating polarity tensions in everyday life that are fragmented, irrespective of one’s gender.

 These are not opposites to eliminate—they are complementary forces to integrate.